mail-in-a-box/mailinabox/README.md

 Mail-in-a-Box turns a fresh Ubuntu 14.04 LTS 64-bit machine into a working mail server by installing and configuring various components.

-It is a one-click email appliance (see the [setup guide](https://mailinabox.email/guide.html)).
+It is a one-click email appliance.
 There are no user-configurable setup options.
 It "just works".

 The components installed are: